alexraskin/terraform-aws-app-runner/README.md

 This module will create an app runner service

 - An ECR Repo is required for this module to work
+- Make sure you have the most up to date git ref

 ```hlc
 module "app_runner_service" {